 Much of his work addresses the history of humanities more broadly.
 He has a keen interest in the formation of art history as an academic discipline, and its intersections with neighbouring areas of study, such as Classics and antiquarianism, prehistoric archaeology, and theology.

 To date, Hans has published three single-authored monographs, seven edited collections, special issues, and exhibition catalogues, and c.
 40 essays.
 His work has been supported by the Herzog-August-Bibliothek Wolfenbüttel and the Paul Mellon Centre London.

 I am currently accepting PhDs in Art History.

 Please get in touch if you would like to discuss your research ideas further.

-Hans' current research focuses on the role of environmental discourses for Neoclassical and Romantic art and art theory.
-Hans is particularly interested in the reception of Johann Joachim Winckelmann’s climate theory in 18th and 19th-century art and archaeology, and its consequences for neoclassical geographies of art, culture, and the “Greek ideal”.
-He also maintains an active interest art historiography, particularly the work of Aby Warburg.
-In 2021/22, he holds the Paul Mellon Centre's "Research Collection Fellowship", with a project on art historiography in 20th century Britain.
+He also has a keen interest on the role of environmental discourses for Neoclassical and Romantic art and art theory.
+He is particularly interested in the reception of Johann Joachim Winckelmann’s climate theory in 18th and 19th-century art and archaeology, and its consequences for neoclassical geographies of art, culture, and the “Greek ideal” (see articles on Joseph Gandy, Architectural History 2021; on Humber de Superville, kritische berichte 2021; and in the volume Winckelmann und die Schweiz, 2018).

 Painting Art History: Review of Lea Kuhn, Gemalte Kunstgeschichte, 2020Journal of Art Historiography, vol. 25Contributions to Journals: Reviews of Books, Films and Articles